 Today, only 60% of working women have some access to paid sick days and nearly 40% of mothers say they are solely responsible for staying home from work with sick children, compared with only 3% of fathers.
 Women disproportionately bear the economic cost of taking children or elderly family members to the doctor.
 Yet, many women delay seeking health care for themselves because they cannot take time off work, affecting their capacities as employees and primary caregivers.

 If hardworking Americans have access to a minimum number of earned sick days that can also be used to care for sick family members, working parents and caregivers will no longer have to make the difficult choice between caring for loved ones, or themselves, and losing much-needed income.
 For a family without paid sick days, three days of pay lost to illness can be the equivalent of their monthly health care or food budget.

 Paid sick days are also good for workforce stability and business productivity.
-As mentioned above, employee turnover is costly to employers.
-Further, when workers do come into work sick, they are significantly less productive.
-The loss in productivity due to working while sick costs our economy $218 billion a year.
+Workers who do come into work sick are significantly less productive—amounting to a loss of $218 billion per year.
 Paid sick days help reduce these unnecessary costs for employers.

 For many Americans, unpaid time off work is untenable and threatens their economic security.
 During a pandemic, this can mean choosing between livelihood and life.
 Among service workers, who have continued to serve as a critical workforce throughout the COVID-19 pandemic, only 59% have access to paid sick days and a mere 15% have paid family leave.